Patronymic: Ukrainian

 Patronyms are part of the full name and are obligatory in formal messages.
-They are frequent in common speech, such as to call a person in a respectful manner (by using the name, followed by the patronym) and to accent an informal message in formal environments, as between colleagues with good relationships at work (by using the patronym with neither the name nor the family name).
+They are frequent in common speech, such as to address a person in a respectful manner (by using the name, followed by the patronym) and to accent an informal message in formal environments, as between colleagues with good relationships at work (by using the patronym with neither the given name nor the family name).